 What Are The Best Ways To Eat Dates?

-We don’t have any one single best way to take dates.
+So what about the cooking uses of dates?
+Well, we don’t have any one single best way to take dates.
 But we have numerous great ones!

 - You can take them as a stuffed snack.
 Remove the pits and include dates with walnuts, almonds, cashews, and pecans for a delightful snack.